101641-RBX/101641-Roblox-Portfolio/README.md

 - Programming tools, weapons, objects
 - Programming NPC pathfinding and behavior (Highest Focus)
 - Programming interactive GUI's
-- Organizing and Optimizing code via module scripts
+- High focus on Organization and Optimization in code

 I also have done a light amount of work in the following fields:
 - Create interactive GUI's